kazurayam/unittest-helper/README.md

 This will create a file at `<projectDir>/test-output/sample2.txt`

-The `<projectDir>/test-output` directory will be silently created if it is not yet there.
+If the `<projectDir>/test-output` directory is not there, it will be silently created.

+If the ``<projectDir>/test-output` directory will be silently` is already there, it will be removed recursively and will be recreated.

-#### Ex3: Write a file under a custom directory
+#### Ex3: Write a file under a directory dedicated for the test class

 ```
 package my:

 import com.kazurayam.unittest.TestOutputOrganizer;

+import org.junit.jupiter.api.BeforeAll;
 import org.junit.jupiter.api.Test;

 import java.nio.file.Files;